luizfernandooop/luizfernandopezzi/README.md

 ## 👋 Welcome to my Github profile.
 ### My name is Luiz Fernando and I would like to say: "Hello World"! :grin:

-🔭 I’m currently working as a Mechanical Engineer designing semi-trailers at Randon SA;
+🔭 I’m currently working as a Mechanical Engineer;

-🌱 I’m currently building my path to become a f* awesome Full Stack Developer.
+🌱 I’m currently building my path to become an awesome Full Stack Developer.
 I love to code and make things work!
 Most of the time I am debugging :grin:, however, the most I learn the more I love it!

 <p align="center">
   <img src="https://super.abril.com.br/wp-content/uploads/2016/09/super_imggato_digitando_0.gif" width="350">